jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

             alt="don't pack too much stuff"
             attr="Scarlette Begonia"
             attrlink="http://anefforttoevolve.com/2015/02/15/got-baggage/" >}}
-  Nobody needs this much crap to travel.
+  This only makes sense if it's four people's luggage.
 {{< /caption >}}

 Resist that urge.
 It's a trap that leads to sweating like a pig while dragging a hundred pounds of "just in case" up the out-of-service escalator in a Barcelona metro station.

 Most things we instinctively think to pack "just in case" go unused.
-And most of the stuff we wouldn't normally pack that we end up needing isn't part of that "just in case" inventory.
+And the things we end up needing aren't part of that "just in case" inventory, anyways.

 So figure out what you'll actually use every day.
 If you find yourself needing something you didn't pack, you can *almost always* buy what you need in the city you're staying in — and usually you can rent or borrow it.[^leave-behind]